HANFORD MILLS MUSEUM NEWS RELEASE

 51 County Hwy 12, East Meredith, NY

-The Ice Harvest Festival at Hanford Mills Museum is February 3
+Ice Harvest Festival at Hanford Mills Museum: History on Ice!

-The Ice Harvest Festival began in 1989 with about 75 people and now regularly brings 1,200 or more people to the small hamlet of East Meredith in Delaware County.
-Since December, Museum staff have been monitoring and grooming the ice to ensure a good crop of clear strong ice.
+The Ice Harvest Festival, which is always held on the first Saturday in February, regularly brings 1,000 or more people to the small hamlet of East Meredith in Delaware County.
+Starting in December, Museum staff monitor and groom the ice to ensure a good crop of clear strong ice.

 The ice harvested at the festival will be used to make ice cream at the Museum’s Independence Day Celebration on July 4.